brevzin/cpp_proposals/2996_reflection/reflection.md

 `U1` has a trivial destructor, but `U2`'s destructor is defined as deleted (because `std::string` has a non-trivial destructor).
 This is a problem because we need to define this thing... somehow.
-However, for the purposes of `define_class`, there really is only one reasonable option to choose here:
+However, for the purposes of `define_aggregate`, there really is only one reasonable option to choose here:

 ::: std
 ```cpp